Ohio Online Real Estate Academy

 Wondering where to start?
 One way is to see which brokerages the top producing agents work for.
 See U.S. News’s agent rankings by City.

-Step 3 - Submit your Ohio Real Estate Salesperson License Exam Application
+Step 3 - Submit Your Ohio Salesperson License Application

 After you have successfully completed your education requirement, make sure to submit to the Ohio Real Estate Commission: